Alex McVey

 Alex McVey is an American fine artist and illustrator from Texas, mostly known for his work on high-end limited edition books and album art.
 He has illustrated the works of Stephen King, William Peter Blatty, Brian Keene, Joe R. Lansdale, and others.

-McVey is known for his work within the horror genre, and for his use of a variety of styles, subject matter, and media.
+McVey is known primarily for his work within the horror genre, and his use of a variety of styles, subject matter, and media.

-Clients include: Cemetery Dance Publications, Bloodletting Press, Weird Tales, Straight Line Stitch, Centipede Press, Team Y&R, and others.
+Clients include: Cemetery Dance Publications, Weird Tales, Centipede Press, and others.

 Selected bibliography

 Alex McVey has illustrated works for: